 However what became very obvious was that from the 40.5% of our applicants that came from staff referrals, 75.0% of our successful hires came from this channel.
 See below.

 Understanding where the applicants are coming from, we looked for ways to boost these channels and focused on ways we can optimize our hiring.

 So, here’s how we overcame our talent shortage crisis…

 1. Boost our referral system

 Referrals are of higher quality.
 Referrals have already been screened by their peers prior to being invited into the company.
-The staff tend to be mindful of the people they recommend, as it directly reflects how sound their judgement is.
+The staff tend to be mindful of the people they recommend, as it directly reflects how sound their judgment is.